DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 • Dual USB Outlet Charger

 Having a quality electrical system makes a huge difference!
 For example, I didn’t think I wanted lights on my trailer (what was I thinking).
-I was just going to use flashlights and headlamps.
+I was going to use flashlights and headlamps.
 This was because I didn’t want to complete all of the wiring required to power two different sets of lights.
-However, having hard wired lights hooked up to your electrical system is a must!
+However, having hard-wired lights hooked up to your electrical system is a must!
 Same thing applies to my fridge…I originally was going to run a cooler, but a fridge is so much more convenient.

 Just remember that you might have to put a little more work in on the front end, but it is well worth it in the long run.